 Is the Cloud Mature Enough for High-Performance Computing?
 Data volumes are growing at an exponential rate.
 How can high-performance computing solutions help operators manage these volumes?
 Will faster, stronger processors and cloud computing solutions be the answer?
 Last year saw continued contraction in the seismic data-acquisition industry.

 This paper introduces a new core-analysis work flow for determining resistivity index (RI), formation factor (FF), and other petrophysical properties directly from an as-received (AR) set of core samples.
 This paper discusses a study undertaken to gain better understanding of nuclear magnetic resonance (NMR) characteristics of volcanic reservoirs with different lithologies.
 Is the Cloud Mature Enough for High-Performance Computing?
 Data volumes are growing at an exponential rate.
 How can high-performance computing solutions help operators manage these volumes?

 In some reservoir applications, seismic data are acquired with downhole sources and receivers.
 If the receiver is stationed at various depth levels in a well and the source remains on the surface, the measurement is called vertical seismic profiling (VSP).
+This technique produces a high-resolution, 2D image that begins at the receiver well and extends a short distance (a few tens of meters or a few hundred meters, depending on the source offset distance) toward the source station.
 This image, a 2D profile restricted to the vertical plane passing through the source and receiver coordinates, is useful in tying seismic responses to subsurface geologic and engineering control.
 If the source is deployed at various depth levels in one well and the receiver is placed at several depth stations in a second well, the measurement is called crosswell seismic profiling (CSP).
 Images made from CSP data have the best spatial resolution of any seismic measurement used in reservoir characterization because a wide range of frequencies is recorded.